 - Add another tablespoon of oil and sprinkle in some torn basil.

 By the way, you can get passata in fairly small cartons rather than glass jars, which are much easier for carrying but not resealable.
-Zip the opened carton into a plastic bag for use the next day.
+Zip the opened carton into a silicone bag for use the next day.